The park WiFi will be unavailable until further notice.

 Historic ranching and farming sites are also found throughout the area.
 The historic structures at the Romero Ruin are the remains of a ranch built by Francisco Romero in the mid- to late-1800s.
 Although it is reported that Romero built the wall enclosing his living structures as protection against Apache raiders, it is likely that he just improved upon the existing Hohokam compound wall.
 In addition, Romero probably robbed cobbles from the Hohokam structures to build his house.

-"Catalina SP offers the visitors the opportunity to see typical desert plants species in addition to many that are associated with higher elevations."
+"Catalina SP offers the visitors the opportunity to see typical desert plants species in addition to many that are associated with higher elevations associated with Arizona's Sky Islands."
 The Arizona Native Plant Society offers information about Arizona's extremely rich flora (due to its diversity of altitudes and climate).
 The organization also offers information about the plants of Catalina SP.
 This list was prepared by Tom Holland and Sylvia Hosler in 2004 and was updated and edited by Joan Tedford in 2011.